dydanz/go-playground/README.md

 ## Features

 - RESTful API endpoints for user management (CRUD operations)
-- PostgreSQL database with UUID as primary key
+- PostgreSQL database with Replication for CQRS Approach
+--- future plan, table archival will be implemented to introduce advance hot-cold data separation.
 - Password hashing using bcrypt
+--- not sure SSO will be implemented, but it's a good idea to implement it.
 - Redis caching
 - Docker support for local development
 - Environment-based configuration